verachell/YeetWords/README.md

 It is implemented in Ruby, although the YeetWords syntax does not resemble Ruby, nor is any Ruby knowledge necessary for use.

-Here is the Quickstart Tutorial-- and here is the full Wiki--
+Here is the [Quickstart Tutorial](https://github.com/verachell/YeetWords/wiki/QuickStart-Tutorial) and here is the [full Wiki](https://github.com/verachell/YeetWords/wiki)

 It takes your YeetWords code and outputs a text file in Markdown format.